 What school would not want one of these to broaden their PE or Sports programme?
 The lucky students at Tarawera High School can now learn new skills and challenge themselves with toproping, leading, and abseiling.
 The top ropes pull up out of the way to enable other gym uses, and a fold-up mat stops unauthorised climbing.
 The RealRoc design offers a big variety of realistic terrain, including overhangs, cracks, layaways and chimney.
 And it looks so great it inspires the students!

-The Roxx Climbing in Christchurch Centre is regarded as the most comprehensive facility in NZ.
+The YMCA Adventure Centre (previously the Roxx) in Christchurch is regarded as the most comprehensive facility in NZ.
 It has huge variety of terrain and surfaces, from the SportRoc competition surfaces (pictured), to the intermediate-friendly RealRoc Wall in the background.

 Tim’s favourite Wall of all time, at Harvest Centre, Otorohanga.
 This RealRoc structure has some very cool climbing features including a large hanging buttress with a wonderful handcrack breaking through it, and a chimney which forces the climber to do all sorts of contortions.